How Much Does It Cost to Hire an Architect in 2025?

 Fees can go as high as 15% to 20% for remodeling projects and as low as 5% for new construction jobs, depending on the project's complexity.
 Percentage-based pricing is the most common and ethical as it clearly defines the project budget, so find a professional architect near you who uses this fee structure.

-Expect to pay from $2,000 to $20,000 for a set of architectural plans.
-The cost of plans for a small addition will be on the lower end versus the cost of plans for a large, fully-custom home on the higher end.
+Blueprints cost anywhere from $2,000 to $20,000.
+The cost of a set of architectural plans for a small addition will be lower than building plans for a large, fully custom home on the higher end.
 Note that this price range does not include the cost of additional drawing services, like design revisions, project management, or construction oversight.
 Most projects require extra design revisions along the way.

 Included in architectural plans—also called construction drawings or blueprints—are detailed drawings for every part of your new-build home.
 Plan types include exterior site plans, floor plans, roof plans, elevation views, basement or foundation plans, and mechanical, electrical, and plumbing (MEP) plans.

-In addition to the costs related to plan design, architects may offer additional services for your project:
+In addition to the costs related to architectural plan or blueprint design, architects may offer additional services for your project.

-Reimbursables: Reimbursable expenses cover any cost outside of design services.
-This category could include the cost of printing or shipping design plans, travel expenses like mileage and airfare, and more.
+Reimbursable expenses cover any cost outside of design services.
+These could include the cost of printing or shipping design plans, travel expenses like mileage and airfare, and more.

-3D renderings: $200–$800 per image.
 Some homeowners request 3D realistic design renderings to visualize their proposed project before it is built.
+These renderings cost $200 to $800 per image.

-Land surveys: $200–$1,100.
-You’ll likely only need a land survey for new home construction; however, some more extensive remodels or additions may require one.
-If your architect directly hires the land surveyor, they will charge you for the land survey cost.
+A land survey costs $200 to $1,100.
+You’ll likely only need one for new home construction; however, some more extensive remodels or additions may require one.

-Depending on the project scope and complexity, an architect charges anywhere from 2.5% to 12% of the total construction cost, or $8,000 to $3,000,000.
-For example, a warehouse might fall on the low end of the spectrum, with fees in the 2.5% to 8% range, while a luxury high-rise building would fall on the high end, with fees in the 8% to 12% range.
+Depending on the project scope and complexity, an architect charges anywhere from 2.5% to 12% of the total construction cost, or $8,000 to $3,000,000, for commercial projects.
+For example, a basic warehouse might fall on the low end of the spectrum, with fees in the 2.5% to 8% range, while a luxury high-rise building would fall on the high end, with fees in the 8% to 12% range.
 As total project costs increase, the fee can sometimes decrease due to the scaling of design services.

 Phases of Work | Percentage of Fee |